Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Renormalization group decoder}

 The renormalization group (RG) decoder was proposed as a fast and efficient decoder for the Kitaev toric code \cite{renormalization}.
-The main idea behind this decoder is that the toric code can be seen as a concatenated code so that the decoding problem can be resolved from the smaller codes that form it.
-The toric code is not exactly a concatenated code, but the authors propose that it can be actually considered to be one when allowing the blocks of the concatenation to share qubits, so they are actually overlapped \cite{renormalization}.
-Following this rationale, the RG decoder computes the logical error probabilities of the smallest codes in the concatenation, which then are used as the noise model for the second layer of codes on the concatenation. the process is repeated until reaching the top layer of the code, which actually reperesents the complete toric code and, thus, the estimation of the error is obtained for correction.
-The authors discuss that since the small codes for the concatenation are small open-boundary topological codes, those can be decoded by brute force \cite{renormalization}.
+The main idea behind this decoder is that the toric code can be seen as a concatenated code so that the decoding problem can be resolved from the smaller codes that form it. {Concatenating two codes refers to using the logical qubits obtained by the first code as the physical qubits for the second one \cite{gottesman}.
+Thus, the obtained logical qubits have two layers of protection.
+Logically, we can add an arbitrary number of protection layers in exchange of a higher qubit overhead.
+The 9-qubit Shor code is an example of code concatenation since the qubits protected by means of a phase-flip repetition code are encoded with a bit-flip repetition code \cite{shorQEC}.
+Mathematically, the concatenation of encoding an arbitrary quantum state $\ket{\psi}$ can be expressed as

+where $U_1$ and $U_2$ refer to the encoding operations of the codes with parameters, $[[n_1,k_1,d_1]$ and $[[n_2,k_2,d_2]]$, respectively; and $\ket{\psi}_L$ refers to the fact that it is a logical state over some code.
+We restrict expression \eqref{conc} to 2 concatenation layers for simplicity.}